A comprehensive separation of dark matter and baryonic mass components in galaxy clusters II: an overview of the mass distribution in Abell S1063: Mass modelling hypotheses

+the other parameters of the dPIE are usually fixed from the light profile: centre, position angle and ellipticity.
+Some works prefer circular cluster members rather than the ellipticity of the light distribution.
+Hence, the DM and baryons of each galaxy are modelled by a single profile.

+In this work, we aimed at separating the DM from the baryons in each galaxy using individual mass profiles to be consistent with the cluster-scale model.
+Since the baryonic distribution of elliptical galaxies is dominated by stars, it can serve as a stellar tracer for kinematic modelling, providing more local mass constraints than lensing.
+Hence, separating baryons and DM in cluster members not only gives more information to extract from the model, but it also allows the model to use more observational datasets.
+To make such a framework work, we need relations that link the baryons and DM profiles.
+So instead of using a relation based on observations such as the Faber \& Jackson law or fundamental plane of an elliptical galaxy, we use the Stellar-to-subhalo mass relation (SsHMR).
+It has the advantages to be easily comparable to simulation results.

-To reach our goal, we deviate from the standard modelling of cluster members used in the \textsc{Lenstool} software \citep{Kneib1993,jullo2007}.
-Instead, we develop a framework that models DM and baryons in each galaxy using individual mass profiles.
-We use dPIE potentials for their computational efficiency rather than combining a S\'ersic and a power-law profile as it is commonly done in galaxy-scale lensing analyses \citep[e.g.][]{Shajib2021}.
-However, a dPIE profile can approximate relatively well a S\'ersic light profile for a S\'ersic index between $1$ and $4$ \citep{Dutton2011}.
-Each galaxy component (baryons and DM) is modelled with a separate dPIE profile, with several simplifying assumptions to limit free parameters.
+In this new framework, we still use dPIE potentials for their computational efficiency rather than combining a S\'ersic and a power-law profile as it is commonly done in galaxy-scale lensing analyses \citep[e.g.][]{Shajib2021}.
+However, a dPIE profile can approximate a S\'ersic light profile relatively well for a S\'ersic index between $1$ and $4$ \citep{Dutton2011}.
+Each galaxy component (baryons and DM) is modelled with a separate dPIE profile, subject to several simplifying assumptions to limit the number of free parameters.
 Hence, we use the same centre coordinates, ellipticity and position angle for both dPIEs.
 These parameters are assumed to follow the light distribution.
-We fix these parameters to the best-fitting of the cluster member light profile with a dPIE presented in B25a (section~4.1).
+Such approximations are poor for disk galaxies, although the majority of the included cluster members are elliptical galaxies or galaxies in transition to elliptical.
+We fix these parameters to the best-fitting values of the cluster member light profile with a dPIE presented in B25a (section~4.1).
 The core and cut radii of the baryonic dPIE ($r_{\rm core,b}$ and $r_{\rm cut,b}$), are fixed to the values of the light profile as well.
 Only the central velocity dispersion $\sigma_{0,b}$ remains free, which we rescale to match the stellar mass from B25a (section~4.3).
 Hence, the baryonic component is fixed in the overall model and is determined only from measurements independent of the lensing analysis.

 For the DM component, radii, $r_{\rm core,DM}$ and $r_{\rm cut,DM}$, and velocity dispersion, $\sigma_{0,DM}$, are scaled by a spatial and concentration scale, $\alpha_c$ and $\beta_c$, with respect to their baryonic counterpart, ($r_{\rm core,b}$, $r_{\rm cut,b}$ and $\sigma_{0,l}$), such that: